 Natural Mosquito Repellent

 natural mosquito repellants need to be reapplied every 2-4 hours.
-Citronella products do not work at repelling the mosquito's.
+My experience is that citronella products do not work at repelling the mosquito's.

 If You Do Get Bit...

-It is a mosquito fact that even putting a repellent on, we sometimes get bit.
-Try not to scratch the mosquito bites.
+It's an unfortunate mosquito fact that I have learned that even putting a repellent on, we sometimes get bit.
+I tell my kids not to scratch mosquito bites.
 It only makes them worse.
-Put your fingernail in the middle of the bite and push down.
+I always put my fingernail in the middle of the bite and push down.
 It helps a little bit to subside the itching.
 A cold rag or some water on the bite helps them not to itch not so much also.